Artistic rendering – Event may differ

 Tips & Advice

-- Arrive early to secure a good spot in Puerta del Sol, as it gets very crowded.
+- Arrive early to secure a good viewing spot, as the Puerta del Sol fills up hours before midnight.

 Frequently Asked Questions